statianzo/sql-setup/README.md

 ### Connect to Postgres

 Copy the **URI** from your Heroku Postgres credentials.
-Paste it into the connection string input at the top of SQL Tabs and **IMPORTANT: append `?ssl=true` to the end.**
+Paste it into the connection string input at the top of SQL Tabs and **THIS IS IMPORTANT:** append `?ssl=true` to the end.

 ![SQL Tabs URI](https://github.com/statianzo/sql-setup/raw/master/images/sqltabs_uri.png)

 ### Test

-Run a `select 'Hello World'` query against the database to ensure you're connected.
-Execute the query using ⌘-R or Ctrl-R. If the database responds with Hello World, you're good to go.
+Run a `select 'Hello World';` query against the database to ensure you're connected.
+Execute the query using ⌘-R or Ctrl-R. If the database responds with a column that contains 'hello world', you're good to go.

 ![SQL Tabs Hello World](https://github.com/statianzo/sql-setup/raw/master/images/sqltabs_helloworld.png)

+Congratulations!
+You've successfully set up a hosted Postgres service on Heroku.
+You can now continue using SQL Tabs to alter your hosted database.
+Have fun!